PyYoshi/uchardet/README.md

 ### Windows

-Binary packages are provided in Fedora repository.
+Binary packages are provided in Fedora and Msys2 repositories.
 There may exist other pre-built packages but I am not aware of them.
 Nevertheless the library is very easily and quickly compilable under Windows as well, so finding a binary package is not necessary.
 Some did it successfully with the [CMake Windows